Privacy and Records

 If you’re not satisfied with our response, you can contact the Information and Privacy Commissioner of Ontario

-To request a copy of your health records:
+To request a copy of your health records, please complete a Records Request Form.

 Accessing immunization records